 US Patent and Trademark Office

-Karen Frank’s practice covers virtually every aspect of intellectual property, including copyright, trademark, domain names, unfair competition, right of publicity, branding and advertising, privacy and the Internet.
-She represents clients in a diverse range of industries, including finance, advertising, technology, food, wine, luxury goods, fashion, music, entertainment, education, and more.
+KAREN FRANK is a partner at Coblentz Patch Duffy & Bass LLP where her practice covers virtually every aspect of intellectual property, including copyright, trademark, domain names, unfair competition, right of publicity, branding and advertising, privacy and the internet.
+She represents clients in a diverse range of industries, including finance, advertising, news services and cultural establishments, technology, food, wine, luxury goods, fashion, music, entertainment and education.

-Karen is an annual member of the faculty for the Practicing Law Institute (PLI) Advanced Intellectual Property Institute and is a frequent speaker on intellectual property issues.
+Karen is an annual member of the faculty for the Practising Law Institute (PLI) Advanced Intellectual Property Institute and is a frequent speaker on intellectual property issues.

 Primary Areas of Practice Patent, Trade Secret, and Internet Litigation